-For the year ended 31 May 2016
+For the year ended 31 May 2017

-1 Reporting entity ("the company")
+1 Reporting entity (the "Company")

 Webis Holdings plc is a company domiciled in the Isle of Man.
 The address of the Company's registered office is Viking House, Nelson Street, Douglas, Isle of Man, IM1 2AH.
-The Group's consolidated financial statements as at and for the year ended 31 May 2016 consolidate those of the Company and its subsidiaries (together referred to as "the Group").
+The Webis Holdings plc consolidated financial statements as at and for the year ended 31 May 2017 consolidate those of the Company and its subsidiaries (together referred to as the "Group").